Christopher Reeve: Activism

+At the age of 15, Reeve developed a passionate interest in political and social causes.
+He conducted a door-to-door campaign on behalf of Robert F. Kennedy in 1968 and participated in protests against the invasion of Cambodia in 1970.

+After the release of Superman, Reeve used his celebrity status to enable him to support several philanthropic causes.
+Through the Make-A-Wish Foundation, he visited terminally ill children.
+He joined the board of directors for the worldwide charity Save the Children.
+In 1979, he served as a track and field coach at the Special Olympics.

-In the 1980s, Reeve campaigned for Senator Patrick Leahy and made speeches throughout the state.
-He served as a board member for the Charles Lindbergh Fund, which promotes environmentally safe technologies.
-He lent support to causes such as Amnesty International, the Natural Resources Defense Council, and People for the American Way.
+Reeve was critical of Ronald Reagan's presidency.
+In the 1980s, he campaigned for Vermont Senator Patrick Leahy and made speeches throughout the state.
+He served as a board member for the Charles Lindbergh Fund, which promotes environmentally safe technologies, and lent support to causes such as Amnesty International, the Natural Resources Defense Council, and People for the American Way.
 As a pilot with the Environmental Air Force he gave government officials and journalists aerial tours over areas of environmental damage.
+In 1983, Reeve was elected to Actors' Equity Association Council.

 In late 1987, in Santiago, Chile, the country's dictator, Augusto Pinochet, threatened to execute 77 actors.
 Ariel Dorfman asked Reeve to help save their lives.
 Reeve flew to Chile and helped lead a protest march.
 A cartoon then ran in a newspaper showing him carrying Pinochet by the collar with the caption, "Where will you take him, Superman?"
-For his contribution to the protest, he was awarded the Grand Cross of the Bernardo O'Higgins Order, the highest Chilean distinction for foreigners.
-He also received an Obie Award and the Annual Walter Brielh Human Rights Foundation award.
+For his contribution to the protest, Reeve was awarded the Grand Cross of the Order of Bernardo O'Higgins, the highest Chilean distinction for foreigners.
+He also received an Obie Award and the Annual Walter Briehl Human Rights Foundation award.
+The following year, Reeve was among the international stars for the No campaign in the Chilean presidential referendum that marked the end of Pinochet's rule.

+Reeve spoke out against Donald Trump's developing projects on West End Avenue in the late 1980s.
+The 1991 documentary Trump: What's the Deal?, which was suppressed for years, showed Reeve deliver a critical speech on the topic at a public event.
+The documentary also featured an interview in which Reeve called Trump's ambitions "the American dream gone berserk", adding, "You're allowed to dream as big as you want, but if your dreams step on the lives of ordinary people and ruin the quality of their life and their neighborhood, you have to be stopped."